phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 We will use the taxi dataset from New York City that provides all Uber and Lyft rides, including some interesting attributes like price, tips, driver pay and many more.
-The dataset can be found [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and is stored as parquet files.
+The dataset can be found [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) and is stored in parquet files.
 When analyzing Dask queries, we will use a publicly available S3 bucket to simplify our
 queries: ``s3://coiled-datasets/uber-lyft-tlc/``.
 We will use the dataset from December 2022 for our pandas queries, since this is the maximum that fits comfortably into memory on my